surajjagtap8604/Machine_learning_scikit/README.md

-# Currently working on this project all notebook files are is datacentric_approch folder
+## Currently working on this project all notebook files are in datacentric_approch folder
 will update code soon ..
 stay tuned ...